farisachugthai/dynamic_ipython/docs/source/sphinxext/ipython_sphinx_directive.rst

    match.
 Also, can be applied to the entire ``.. ipython`` block as a directive option with ``:doctest:``.

-.. decorator:: suppress

-   Execute the ipython input block, but suppress the input and output block from the rendered output.
-Also, can be applied to the entire ``..ipython`` block as a directive option with ``:suppress:``.

 .. decorator:: okexcept

 .. decorator:: okwarning

 .. decorator:: python

 .. todo:: Document the magics.py sphinx extension!!